sprat-kv/jobseeker-analytics/CONTRIBUTING.md

 3. **Create a New Database Connection in DBeaver (if this is your first time opening DBeaver for this project)**:
    - Open DBeaver.
+   - - Note: you may need to Download SQLLite driver files - Driver settings window will prompt you.
    - Click on the `Database` menu and select `New Database Connection`.
    - Select `PostgreSQL` and click `Next`.